stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Once Connected

-Once the client is connected it may send any of the following frames:
+Once the client is connected it MAY send any of the following frames:

 * [`SEND`](#SEND)
 * [`SUBSCRIBE`](#SUBSCRIBE)